Vasectomy Reversal Surgery

 The Vasovasostomy Study Group (ASRM) found that in 1,247 patients the patency and pregnancy rates to be 97% and 76% if the obstructive interval was less than three years, 88% and 53% if three to eight years, 79% and 44% if nine to 14 years, and 71% and 30% if 15 years or longer.

-Either single midline or two 0.5 cm “keyhole” small scrotal incision, as when vasectomy was performed.
+Either single midline or two 0.5 cm “keyhole” small scrotal incisions, similar to when the initial vasectomy was performed.

 Vasectomy site was dissected with dead scar tissues removed (we don’t leave lumpy tissues behind), the tied-off part identified and excised, the ends refashioned, and patency of each lumen tested.
 The vas openings with diameter less than ½ millimeter are re-joined in two overlapping layers achieving water seal effect with sutures that are hardly visible to the naked eye (magnified under operative microscope up to 40x of normal vision) with very fine 8-9 O sutures, without holding clamps (minimise tissue handling and trauma).

-The Vasovasostomy Study Group (ASRM) also found that with meticulous microsurgical techniques sperm appear in the semen of 85-90% of men and 50-70% of their wives become pregnant; while with less ideal approaches even when sperm appear in the semen of about 80% of men, only 20-40% of their wives conceive.
+The Vasovasostomy Study Group (ASRM) also found that with meticulous microsurgical techniques sperm appears in the semen of 85-90% of men and 50-70% of their wives become pregnant; while with less ideal approaches (eg: open surgical approach) even when sperm appears in the semen of about 80% of men, only 20-40% of their wives conceive.